Thank you to everyone who submitted comments and took action to save the preserve!

 “A concrete batch plant in this location would have been detrimental to all life for miles, even more so because of its proximity to the Sabine River,” said Joe Moore – member of Preserve Mineola.
 “The well-being and quality of life for the community, along with the ecosystem of the wildlife and plants native to the nature preserve would have been tremendously compromised if this permit had been approved,” added Moore.

-“We are thankful that Bell Concrete, Inc. has made the responsible decision to work with the community on this matter,” state Mary Williams, member of Preserve Mineola.
+“We are thankful that Bell Concrete, Inc. has made the responsible decision to work with the community on this matter,” stated Mary Williams, member of Preserve Mineola.
 “We are beyond grateful for everyone – the citizens, city, county, and state officials – who came together as a true community to protect this wonderful preserve,” continued Williams.

 SAY THANK YOU!